ICX and ICX Renew. Simple. Effective. Affordable.

 How frequently should I use ICX Renew?

 Before you use new equipment for the first time, apply one treatment.
 For existing equipment, when water quality test results exceed your water quality action level apply three treatments on successive days.
 You may use the dental unit between treatments.
-For proactive preventive maintenance, apply one treatment per unit on a routine basis, such as quarterly.

 Water Quality Testing